-Easily grown deciduous shrub, in full sun to part shade, and a wide range of soils.
-Noted for its reddish exfoliating bark and showy pinkish-white, five-petal flower clusters.
-Has drooping reddish seed capsules and yellowish leaves in fall.
-Grows upright 5-8' and can be cut close to the ground in winter to rejuvenate.
+Easily grown deciduous native shrub, in full sun to part shade, and in a wide range of soil types.
+Noted for its reddish exfoliating bark and showy pinkishwhite five petal flower clusters May-June.
+Has drooping reddish seed capsules and bronzy fall coloring.
+Grows upright to 10'.
 Used for hedges and erosion control on streams and rocky banks.
+Great for borders and winter wildlife habitat.
+An attractive addition to pollinator gardens.
 Able to withstand harsh conditions.
-An attractive addition to a pollinator garden!